 Luckily, there are ways to fix this.
-Once you diagnose the problem, you can help your dog (and yourself) get more sleep with a few simple fixes — creating a healthy sleep environment, offering your dog a CBD chew and ensuring your pup gets plenty of exercise.
+Once you diagnose the problem, you can help your dog (and yourself) get more sleep with a few simple fixes — creating a healthy sleep environment, offering your dog a Hip and Joint Soft Chews for Dogs and ensuring your pup gets plenty of exercise.

 To that end, this handy guide will discuss why your nervous dog might be having trouble settling down at night and a few tips on how to calm a restless dog at night.

 Before you can help your dog rest more peacefully, you have to determine what’s causing their restless behavior.
 There are many reasons dogs can have trouble settling down when it’s time for bed.
 Some of the most common include: